 Match Play Tournament Info and Rules - All Players must Read!

-This page describes Match Play Tournament Requirements and Operational Rules and Requirements for both the President's Cup and the Two Man Match Play.
+This page describes Match Play Tournament Requirements and Operational Rules and Requirements for both the President's Cup and Four Ball (Two Person) Match Play.
 All participants must be familiar with all of the information on this page.

 1. Membership Requirement